 - Even a bit easier when going out from Israel at Allenby Bridge (King Hussein Bridge).

 - You have to exchange the currencies because of going to Jordan.

-- It takes hours when coming into Israel at Allenby Bridge (King Hussein Bridge).
+- It takes some hours when coming into Israel at Allenby Bridge (King Hussein Bridge).

-- Facility usage fee of emigration is expensive.
+- The facility usage fee for emigration is expensive.